mwpenny/portal64-still-alive/README.md

 - [ ] Cube dispenser
 - [ ] Signage should not always be on
 - [ ] Camera shake
+- [x] calculateBarycentricCoords when two points are the same
 - [x] level transition jump
 - [x] collide player with dynamic objects
 - [x] Render objects intersecting portals differently